strapi/documentation/docusaurus/docs/dev-docs/upgrade-tool.md

 :x: The upgrade tool doesn't support:
 - Modifying the file tree by adding, removing or moving files and directories
-- Migrating the app's data.
-This is handled by Strapi database migrations
+- Migrating the application's data.
+This is handled by Strapi database migrations.

 :::warning
 After the upgrade tool completes its execution,